 Exceptions

-A student may be released to a person with lawful authority to take custody of the student, e.g., a police officer with a warrant .
+A student may be released to a person with lawful authority to take custody of the student, e.g., a police officer with a warrant or the person authorized by the Cabinet for Health and Family Services when the student is committed to the Cabinet by a court order.
 In such case, the student's parent shall be notified at the earliest opportunity.

 In addition, the Board authorizes emergency release of students for illness or other bona fide reasons, as determined by the Principal.